-The Asset Management Framework for the City of Sydney is overseen by the Asset Management Program Control Group.
+The Asset Management Program Control Group oversees the City's asset management framework.
 The objectives of the Group are to:

-- Ensure that all asset management activities are consistent with the objectives of Sustainable Sydney 2030 Community Strategic Plan and incorporate lifecycle asset management principles - Ensure compliance with the requirements of the Integrated Planning and Reporting Legislation and Guidelines and other infrastructure asset reporting
+Ensure that all asset management activities are consistent with the objectives of Sustainable Sydney 2030 Community Strategic Plan and incorporate lifecycle asset management principles

-- Oversee the development of the City's Asset Management key strategy themes and projects - Set direction and outcomes for the Asset System Working Group and the Corporate Asset Management System (CAMS) - Ensure all asset management policies and strategies (new and reviewed) are submitted to the Corporate and Strategy Projects Steering Committee - Ensure the integrity of the asset management process within Council and arbitrate and resolve any dispute or issue arising.
+- Ensure compliance with the requirements of the Integrated Planning and Reporting Legislation and Guidelines and other infrastructure asset reporting - Oversee the development of the City's Asset Management key strategy themes and projects - Set direction and outcomes for the Asset System Working Group and the Corporate Asset Management System (CAMS) - Ensure all asset management policies and strategies (new and reviewed) are submitted to the Corporate and Strategy Projects Steering Committee - Ensure the integrity of the asset management process within Council and arbitrate and resolve any dispute or issue arising

-The Asset System Working Group is responsible for the delivery of system improvements, training, mapping and integration to other systems and maintenance and inspection process improvements.
+The Asset System Working Group is responsible for the delivery of system improvements, training, mapping, integration to other systems, system maintenance and deliver process improvements.